OfficeDev/office-js-docs-pr/docs/includes/office-js-access-library.md

 ```

 > [!NOTE]
-> To use preview APIs, reference the preview version of the Office JavaScript library on the CDN: `https://appsforoffice.microsoft.com/lib/beta/hosted/office.js`.
+> To use preview APIs, reference the preview version of the Office JavaScript API library on the CDN: `https://appsforoffice.microsoft.com/lib/beta/hosted/office.js`.

-For more information about accessing the Office JavaScript library, including how to get IntelliSense, see [Referencing the JavaScript API for Office library from its content delivery network (CDN)](../develop/referencing-the-javascript-api-for-office-library-from-its-cdn.md).
+For more information about accessing the Office JavaScript API library, including how to get IntelliSense, see [Referencing the Office JavaScript API library from its content delivery network (CDN)](../develop/referencing-the-javascript-api-for-office-library-from-its-cdn.md).